jgm/pandoc/INSTALL.md

     and running it with `perl uninstall-pandoc.pl`.

-  - It is possible to extract the pandoc and pandoc-citeproc executables from the osx pkg file, if you'd rather not run the installer.
+  - It is possible to extract the pandoc and pandoc-citeproc executables from the MacOS pkg file, if you'd rather not run the installer.
 To do this (for the version 1.19.1 package):

         mkdir pandoc-extract